-Course Description: Historical development, firing techniques, glaze, kilns and clay-bodies, for the Raku ceramic process.
+Course Description: This course is an introduction to ceramics materials, concepts, and processes including basic design principles, creative development, hand-building, glaze techniques, firing, and ceramic terminology.
 Aesthetics and creative development of clay objects examining historical, contemporary, and personal modes of expression across cultures will be covered.
 Students will build a working knowledge of ceramic processes as a means to communication and self-expression within the ceramic medium and creative process.
 Studio assignments will vary in length and involvement and will be followed by group critique.
 Engaged participation in critiques is mandatory and essential for your progress.
 Students are expected to challenge themselves within the parameters of each assignment, as well as to adopt a collaborative, engaged, and helpful attitude in the classroom.
+There will be one quiz to test your knowledge of basic concepts and ceramics terminology.
 Basic studio maintenance and cooperative kiln loading/unloading is considered part of the class.
-At the end of the quarter, there will be one mandatory inperson studio cleanup, final critique and potluck.
+At the end of the quarter, there will be one mandatory, in-person studio cleanup, final critique and potluck.